-Worst case scenario, if the dog runs off or wanders away, they are unlikely to find their way back to your home.
-Remember, they are in an unfamiliar place and might be stressed or afraid.
-Be extra careful to keep them on a leash or in a securely fenced area when they are outdoors to prevent them from becoming lost.
+Worst case scenario, if the dog runs off or wanders away, it will not likely be able to find its way back to your home.
+Remember, the dog will be in an unfamiliar place and might be stressed or afraid.
+Be extra careful to keep it on a leash or in a securely fenced area when it's outdoors to prevent it from becoming lost.

 Transition the Dog's Food

 Find out what food your new dog is currently eating and make sure you have enough of it for the first few weeks.
-If you plan on changing their food, wait at least a week before starting the new diet.
-Then, gradually transition them to the new food over the following ten or more days.
+If you plan on changing its food, wait at least a week before introducing the new diet.
+Then, gradually transition to the new food over the following ten or more days.

 Both stress and diet change can cause stomach upset and diarrhea.
 Keep an eye out for these or any other signs of illness, many of which may also be brought on by stress.